r-owen/base_loom_server/docs/coding.md

   Note that the example loom server uses the same pattern database as [seguin_loom_server](https://pypi.org/project/seguin-loom-server/) and [toika_loom_server](https://pypi.org/project/toika-loom-server/).

+  Also note that real loom servers can also run in mock mode.
+For example:

+        run_toika_loom 32 mock

+        run_seguin_loom 16 mock

 * In mock mode the web page shows a few extra controls for debugging.